-Cause & Effects List...
+Cause & Effects List

 Number Status

-1 CXE Alarm As shown a valid cause & e
+1 C%E Alarm

 As shown a valid cause & effect entry will appear in the Cause & Effect List.
 The Status text displays the user-edited descriptor and is highlighted in yellow, to represent its validity.